© Aga7ta | Dreamstime.com

 “Light” ice cream may be lower in fat and calories, but it’s often chock-full of sugar to make up for their lack of taste.
 A review published in BMJ found that a person’s sugar intake was directly correlated with his or her overall weight.

-Are There Benefits to Eating Ice Cream?
+Benefits of Eating Ice Cream

 First, consider that eating ice cream can make you happy (no shocker here).
 The act of indulging in this treat can increase serotonin, a neurotransmitter sometimes referred to as the “feel-good hormone.”
 It’s thought that the carbs have something to do with this process.